-Just like how in the US where you’ll just walk in the streets and you’ll find Starbucks, in Hong Kong you can easily find a place for Wonton soup.
+Just like how in the US, where you’ll just walk in the streets, and you’ll find Starbucks, in Hong Kong, you can easily find a place for Wonton soup.
 The Wonton wrappers and noodles are fresh.
 It is filled with shrimp and a touch of pork.
-Talking about the soup, it consists of pork stock, dried fish, and shrimp.
-This is perfect especially during cold weather.
+The soup consists of pork stock, dried fish, and shrimp.
+This is perfect, especially during cold weather.

 Just like its name, it is cooked over a charcoal stove in a clay pot.
-It is a white rice dish in a clay pot flavored with Chinese mushroom, salted egg, and sausage served with dark soya sauce.
+It is a white rice dish in a clay pot flavored with Chinese mushrooms, salted egg, and sausage served with dark soya sauce.
 What makes it look more delicious is the vegetable toppings.
-It will take 20-30 minutes but it is surely worth the wait.
+It will take 20-30 minutes.
+However, it is surely worth the wait.

 People really love dim sum.
 This dish has juicy pork ribs and a flavorful black bean sauce that’s perfect with rice.

-When we talk about steamed food, it is impossible not to mention the soup dumplings.
-It is a small flavorful and delicious pork dumpling.
+When we talk about steamed food, it is impossible not to mention soup dumplings.
+It is a small, flavorful, and delicious pork dumpling.
 It is surely popular all over the world and can be easily found in any Chinese restaurant.

 It is a type of Cantonese-roasted meat.
 The marinated pork is traditionally skewered with long forks and roasted in an oven or over an open fire.
 Char Siu is definitely one of the must-try dishes when you go to different Chinese or Cantonese restaurants.

 The white and tender lobster with a delicious taste is served with soup stock.
-This should definitely be on your list when you want high protein and low-fat Cantonese food.
+This should absolutely be on your list when you want high-protein and low-fat Cantonese food.

-Cantonese food is definitely one of the most popular cuisines not just because it came from China but also because of its natural tasting flavors.
-If this is your first time eating at a Cantonese restaurant, they will offer you a variety of dishes from pork recipes, beef, fish, and other seafood.
+Cantonese food is certainly one of the most popular cuisines, not just because it came from China but also because of its natural-tasting flavors.
+If this is your first time eating at a Cantonese restaurant, they will offer you a variety of dishes, from pork recipes to beef, fish, and other seafood.
 The taste and flavors of Cantonese cuisine are a reflection of their culture.

-If you happen to visit Hong Kong and wants to try this food, here are some restaurants that can offer you the best Cantonese food experience you’re looking for:
+If you happen to visit Hong Kong and want to try this food, here are some restaurants that can offer you the best Cantonese food experience you’re looking for:

 After knowing the different Cantonese dishes that you must try, what are you waiting for?
 Go to your favorite Cantonese restaurant and grab some of these dishes.
-But if you are planning to go to Guangdong Province, Hong Kong, or Macau, make sure to pack a few Cantonese words and phrases that you might be needing.
-Learn how to speak Cantonese using Ling App to complete your wonderful Cantonese food experience.
+But if you are planning to go to Guangdong Province, Hong Kong, or Macau, make sure to pack a few Cantonese words and phrases that you might need.
+Learn how to speak Cantonese using the Ling app to complete your wonderful Cantonese food experience.